Wedding Reception Lighting Basics

 Add some shine to your wedding décor with our ultimate guide to lighting by style.

 When done well, lighting can make everything look better, from your wedding cake to your guests.
 The right kind of illumination will also get those details you spent hours on noticed, create awesome photo-ops (hello, sparklers!) and allow you to spend less on the rest of the décor.
 It really is that impactful.
-We like to think of lighting as the jewelry of a space—just as a certain mix of accessories can make an outfit, the right lights will make your reception unforgettable.
 Here’s the right way to plan your lighting.

 Choosing Your Glow

 You love candlelight, but the country club has a strict no open-flame policy.
 Or you want to string hundreds of twinkle lights over your outdoor tables, but a lack of outlets makes that a very expensive idea.
 Your lighting must be a match for both your budget and your wedding venue.
 Before you have your heart set on a specific style of illumination, talk to a lighting designer.
 You’ll probably have to bring in a specialist for lighting since most venues don’t offer this service.
 But engaging a pro has its perks.
-See if your space can recommend someone who has partnered with them in the past—that person will be familiar with the location’s sore spots, built-in lighting and power capabilities.
-Most experts can make suggestions and show you before-and-after pictures of various lighting arrangements too.
+Most experts can make suggestions and show you before and after pictures of various lighting arrangements too.

 Find Your Pro

 There are a couple ways to find your wedding lighting specialist.
-First, ask your event designer or wedding florist because many do their own lighting.
+First, ask your event designer because many do their own lighting.
 If not, they may have a lighting pro they regularly work with.
 Or, the coordinator at your reception venue could probably recommend a lighting company that’s worked with the site before—and ask to see pictures of the space transformed by various lighting arrangements.
-Don’t be surprised if your lighting designer has a background in theater—many experts are using the same technology and techniques in weddings that they honed creating dramatic sets for the stage.

 Inside vs. The Great Outdoors